Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Text, tables, charts, layout, images, color – it seems like there’s a lot you need to take into account when creating a stylish report.
 We have just one final item to add to the list: navigation.

 Navigation is the final touch that can turn your informative document into an informative and beautiful one.
-And the beautiful report is the one that is more likely to be shared, remembered and the cause of wild praise for the creator (that’s you!).

 We mentioned this concept in our earlier chapter on text, but it’s so important that it’s worth mentioning again: